MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/custom-policy-model-deployment.md

 ---

-# Control AI model deployment with custom policies in Azure AI Studio
+# Control AI model deployment with custom policies in Azure AI Foundry portal

-When using models from Azure AI services and Azure OpenAI with Azure AI Studio, you might need to use custom policies to control what models your developers can deploy.
+When using models from Azure AI services and Azure OpenAI with Azure AI Foundry, you might need to use custom policies to control what models your developers can deploy.
 Custom Azure Policies allow you to create policy definitions that meet your organization's unique requirements.
 This article shows you how to create and assign an example custom policy to control model deployment.

 ## Prerequisites